 All officials that apply for registration with the MHSAA are subject to criminal history background checks.
-The official's signature on the registration form gives consent for the criminal history background check to take place.
-An official who is convicted of a criminal offense may have his/her registration denied or rescinded.
-The MHSAA staff will review any information submitted by an applicant or others, regarding criminal history and make an individual and confidential determination with regards to the official's status.
-Some criminal convictions, on their face, are automatically disqualifying for registration with the MHSAA.
-They include:
+The official's signature/approval on the registration form gives consent for the criminal history background check to take place.
+An official who has been convicted of a criminal offense may have his/her registration denied or rescinded.
+MHSAA staff will review any information submitted by an applicant or others, regarding criminal history and make an individual and confidential determination regarding the official's registration status.